 - URL: https://<your-subdomain>.smarpshare.com/api/scim/v2

-- For Authorization: use the Access Token that you created in Smarp
+- For Authorization: use the Access Token that you created in Haiilo

-- In Mappings for Users, Smarp supports these attributes:
+- In Mappings for Users, Haiilo supports these attributes:

-- Please make sure that you have only the attributes that you want to be synced in the mappings.
-Smarp is always looking for ways to improve our SCIM support, so new attributes might be implemented in the future, which might cause undesirable side effects in your platform, i.e. users added to teams you do not want or need.
+- Please make sure that you have only the attributes that you want to be synced in the mappings, otherwise it can cause undesirable side effects in your platform, i.e. users added to teams you do not want or need.

-- Assign users to Smarp if you have not yet configured this
+- Assign users to Haiilo if you have not yet configured this

 - Save the app.
 The initial cycle will run shortly after that.

-We have this example scenario: Smarp has 200 users and the Azure group assigned to the Haiilo application has 100 users initially.
-When the SCIM integration is done, 90 users on Azure are matched on Smarp and SCIM will bring the 10 missing users on SCIM into Smarp.
-Smarp now has 210 users.
-Note that there are 100 users on Smarp that SCIM has no idea about.
-These 100 users will need to be taken care of manually by either deleting them if they aren't allowed to use Smarp anymore, or add them to Azure and SCIM will take it from there.
+We have this example scenario: Haiilo has 200 users and the Azure group assigned to the Haiilo application has 100 users.
+When the SCIM integration is done, 90 users on Azure are matched on Haiilo and SCIM will bring the 10 missing users from Azure into Haiilo with SCIM.
+Haiilo now has 210 users.
+Note that there are 100 users on Haiilo that SCIM has no idea about.
+These 100 users will need to be taken care of manually by either deleting them if they aren't allowed to use Haiilo anymore, or adding them to the Azure group and SCIM will take care of them from the next sync.

-Disclaimer: any 'Group' mentioned in this section refers to a Smarp Group, not an IdP Group as in the SCIM schema.
+Disclaimer: any 'group' mentioned in this section refers to a Haiilo group, not an IdP group in the SCIM schema.

-The value represents the name of a Group, which is case sensitive.
-The Group must exist before any user can be assigned to it.
+- The value represents the name of a group, which is case sensitive.
+The group must exist before any user can be assigned to it.
 If it does not exist when a sync run happens, an error will occur.
-To resolve this, simply create a Group in Smarp with the corresponding name and let the SCIM sync again.
+To resolve this, simply create a group in Haiilo with the corresponding name and let the SCIM sync again.

-Smarp supports up to 5 Teams per user.
-Additional Teams can be added manually in Smarp under the Users tab.
-The Team value is defined by these attributes:
+- Haiilo supports mapping up to 5 teams per user with SCIM.
+Additional teams can be added manually in Haiilo under the Users tab.
+The team value is defined by these attributes:

-Unlike Group, Team names are case insensitive.
-A Team doesn't need to exist prior to the sync.
-During syncing, the Team is searched for (Team 'AbC' would match Team 'abc') and if found, the user will be assigned to the matching Team.
-If a Team isn't found, a new Team will be created, preserving the case as it came (Team 'AbC' will be created as 'AbC') and the user will be assigned to the newly created Team.
+- If a team isn't found, a new team will be created, preserving the case as it came (team 'AbC' will be created as 'AbC') and the user will be assigned to the newly created team.

-All Teams are required to be in the Group where the user is assigned or they will be created in that group.
+- All teams are required to be in the group where the user is assigned or they will be created in that group.